-- NaMo TV is a 24-hour channel that borrows the PM Narendra Modi's name and his image for its logo.
+- NaMo TV is a 24-hour channel that borrows PM's name, image for its logo

 Here are the top 10 developments in this story:

 Union Finance Minister Arun Jaitley, asked about NaMo TV, told NDTV: "Let the appropriate authorities answer.
 Let the Information and Broadcasting and EC (Election Commission) comment on it.
 You and I should not get into it."

 The broadcast ministry, which is preparing its reply, says NaMo TV "is not a normal channel" and does not figure in the official list of approved channels of the ministry.
 It is not on the list of permitted private satellite TV channels on ministry's website.

 "It is a kind of advertising platform launched by the service provider, currently being run on some DTH platforms," sources said on Wednesday.
 The sources said no approval is required to run such platforms.

 Amid complaints that the ruling BJP is using NaMo TV for poll propaganda, the Election Commission has written to the Information and Broadcasting Ministry on the channel's launch on March 31 (Sunday), well after the model code came into force.